Stilnovo Periscopio Table Lamp

 Manufacturer: Stilnovo, Milan, Italy.

-Other versions: Made in many variations and colours: several table lamps, a clamp lamp and a floor lamp.
+Other versions: The Stilnovo Periscopio table lamp exists in many variations and colours: several table lamps, a clamp lamp and a floor lamp.
 They were produced for many years.
 Today new editions are in production.

 Danilo Aroldi (1925-1988) was born in Casalmaggiore, in between Milan and Bologna in the north of Italy.
 The town is famous for its international music festival.
 In 1936, after leaving his hometown, Danilo Aroldi moved with his family to Milan where he attended the Liceo Classico Statale Giosuè Carducci (Giosuè Carducci State Classical High School) and later the Accademia di Brera, also in Milan.